USGS-R/river-dl/Docker_README.md

 `module load singularity`

+Navigate to your river-dl directory

+`cd river-dl/`

-Pull the river-dl image from dockerhub and convert it to a singularity image.
-Replace `latest` with desired tag.
+Pull the river-dl container image from GitLab and convert it to a singularity image.
+Versions can be specified by adding the version tag (i.e. `v1.1`) after river-dl in the format `image:tag`.
-The following pulls the image into the river-dl directory on Tallgrass and names the converted .sif image `riv-dl-sing.sif`.

-`singularity pull ~/river-dl/riv-dl-sing.sif docker://simontopp/river-dl:latest`
+`singularity pull --docker-login docker://code.chs.usgs.gov:5001/wma/wp/river-dl`

+You should now have a `.sif` file in the river-dl directory.
+This is the singularity image.

 _Running River-dl in the singularity container_

 Allocate a GPU node and open a bash script within that node

-`salloc -N 1 -n 1 -c 8 -p gpu -A [Account] -t 2:00:00 --gres=gpu:1`
+`salloc -N 1 -n 1 -c 8 -p gpu -A <Account> -t 2:00:00 --gres=gpu:1`

-`srun -A [Account] --pty bash`
+`srun -A <Account> --pty bash`

 Set up the environment and specify paths to necessary nvidia libraries